 Amazon EC2 Container Service (ECS)

 A ==strategic goal given to us is to abstract as much as possible from IaaS1== So we looked at the ECS.
-ECS is positioned by Amazone as the only serious vehicle to run applications that are packaged as Docker containers.
+ECS is positioned by Amazon as the only serious vehicle to run applications that are packaged as Docker containers.
 ECS introduces a set of abstractions above EC2 instances, Load Balancers, Auto scaling groups, etc., and utilizes them.
-Basically, it defines a clusters and runs container on resources managed by the cluster.
+Basically, it defines a cluster and runs container on resources managed by the cluster.
 It works with two key abstractions, that as I guess are taken from Docker Swarm:

 - Task Definition carries a Docker container(s).
 Is an atomic unit of scheduling.
 Similar to Kubernetes Pod

 So ECS solves scheduling, potentially a lot of the load balancing.
 However, the ==lack of Service Discovery mechanisms is a big disadvantage== here.
-This could mean we need to install and maintain that by our self and per cluster.
+This could mean we need to install and maintain that by ourselves and per cluster.

-At the moment I cannot compare it to a container cloud management stack like Kubernetes in detail, but it regarding Service discovery and port management Kubernetes wins clearly.
+At the moment I cannot compare it to a container cloud management stack like Kubernetes in detail, but regarding Service discovery and port management Kubernetes wins clearly.

-####ECS limitations Let me try to summarize it with the following points:
+Let me try to summarize it with the following points:

 - Lack of Service Discovery